asantagata/fruit-ui/README.md

 ## Getting started

 There are three ways to use FRUIT in your projects:
 - Download and copy the [Terser-compressed JS file](https://github.com/asantagata/fruit-ui/blob/main/dist/index.js) file into your project.
-(This is a compressed version built with Terser; you can just as well use the [non-compressed version](https://github.com/asantagata/fruit-ui/blob/main/src/index.js).)
+(This is a compressed version built with Terser; you can just as well use the [non-compressed version](https://github.com/asantagata/fruit-ui/blob/main/src/index.js) which uses JSDoc annotations.)
 Then you can use `import { create, replaceWith, appendChild, insertBefore } from "./modules/fruit.js"` or `<script type="module" src="./modules/fruit.js">` to access FRUIT in your JS apps.
-- Access via browser loading, i.e., `import { create, replaceWith, appendChild, insertBefore } from "https://cdn.jsdelivr.net/npm/@fruit-ui/core@latest/index.js"`.
+- Access via browser loading, i.e., `import { create, replaceWith, appendChild, insertBefore } from "https://cdn.jsdelivr.net/npm/@fruit-ui/core@latest/src/index.js"`.
 - With NPM installed, run `npm install @fruit-ui/core`.
 Then use `import { create, replaceWith, appendChild, insertBefore } from "@fruit-ui/core"`.

 ## Contributing